Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsubsection{Construction of the two priors}

 The hyperparameters used to construct the two priors are presented in \cref{tab:paramtest1_1D}.
 We discuss below the specific differences in training both priors.

-\paragraph*{Physics-informed training.} For the first prior, we will consider a parametric PINN, depending on the problem parameters $\bm{\mu}$, where we exactly impose the Dirichlet boundary conditions as presented in \cref{sec:exact_imposition_of_BC} and without using data in training.
-We define the prior
+\boldparagraph{Physics-informed training} For the first prior, we will consider a parametric PINN, depending on the problem parameters $\bm{\mu}$, where we exactly impose the Dirichlet boundary conditions as presented in \cref{sec:exact_imposition_of_BC} and without using data in training. \RBoth{Thus, we construct $u_\theta$ as in \eqref{eq:prior_with_levelset} with the level-set function $\varphi$ defined by}